Basidiobolus ranarum: Physiology

 At room temperature (25–30 °C), colonies of B. ranarum show very rapid growth and are able to reach a diameter of 75–80 mm in a week on suitable growth media.
 The favored carbohydrate source of this fungus is glucose that can stimulate the growth of its mycelium.
 Generally, asexual reproduction is favored by glucose and sexual reproduction is favored by acid amines.
 Primary asexual spores are singly formed on the apices of unbranched hyphae and will then be discharged to form ballistic spores.
 Secondary asexual spores are singly developed from a hypha that was generated from a geminated ballistic spore.
 Also, sporangiospores can be generated by internal cleave of the cytoplasm and can then be dispersed when the sporangial wall is dissolved.
 As a result, the ejected asexual spores can form satellite colonies in a distance.
 After around 10 days of growth, sexual spores, zygospores with 20–50 μm diameters can also be produced.
 This fungus is believed to have significant protease and lipase activity.
 Its lipase has a maximum activity at 35 °C and pH 6.0 while its protease has maximum activity at 30 °C and pH 5.5.
 Both enzymes might be involved in pathogenesis.
 Light does not affect hyphal growth light but may influence certain aspects of physiology.
-First, light may stimulate the production of the asexual spores, and certain blue lights (wavelengths 440 nm and 480 nm) may further stimulate the discharge of the those spores.
+First, light may stimulate the production of the asexual spores, and certain blue lights (wavelengths 440 nm and 480 nm) may further stimulate the discharge of those spores.
 Second, light may also stimulate the induction of aerial hyphae and favor the unicellular configuration of the hyphae while darkness may favor their bicellular configuration.

 Morphology

 Colonies of B. ranarum are round, flat, waxy, glabrous and radially folded.
 And, their color is in a range of yellowish-grey to whitish-grey.
-A one week-old colony can reach 75–80 mm in diameter.
+A one-week-old colony can reach 75–80 mm in diameter.
 A white bloom, consisting of mycelia and sporangiospores, covers the colonies.
 Under microscope, younger hyphae are wide and have few septa.
 Older cultures have colorless zygospores (20–50 μm) with smooth, thick walls and abundant large, spherical, darkly coloured chlamydospores.
 The colonies commonly produce a strong Streptomyces-like or benzene hexachloride-like odour.